-Possible Comment by a Reviewer Possible Resolution Wrong or Missing Glyph The wrong glyph is corrected, or the missing glyph supplied.
-The ideograph will be moved to D-set for manual checking.
-Wrong Kangxi radical / stroke count / first stroke Data will be corrected and the ideograph will be moved to D-set for further manual checking.
+Possible Comment by a Reviewer Possible Resolution Wrong or Missing Glyph The wrong glyph is corrected, or the missing glyph supplied if evidence is provided.
+The ideograph will-can also be moved to D-set for manual checking if insufficient information is provided by the submitter Wrong Kangxi radical / stroke count / first stroke Data will be corrected if agreement is made.
+Otherwise,and the ideograph will be moved to D-set for further manual checking.
 Wrong IDS IDS will be corrected and the character will be moved to D-set for checking by the IDS checker.
 Move to D-set (in case IDS cannot be corrected).
 May be unifiable with U+xxxxx (standardized ideograph) Unified with U+xxxxx and the submitter will request a new source reference to U+xxxxx.
 Unified with U+xxxxx and the submitter will request that this character be treated as a Compatibility Ideograph.
 Unified to U+xxxxx and this entry will be removed.
 (May consider to register it as IVS.)
 Not unifiable.
-May be unifiable with xxxxx (M-set ideograph) Unified with xxxxx and this source reference will be attached to xxxxx.
-Unified with xxxxx and the submitter may consider registering it as a Compatibility

-Ideograph Character or IVS. • Not unifiable.
+May be unifiable with xxxxx (M-set ideograph) Unified with xxxx and this source reference will be attached to xxxxx.
+Unified with xxxx and the submitter may consider registering it as a Compatibility Ideograph Character or IVS.
+Not unifiable.